 The church, built in the 9th century AD facing the Adriatic Sea, is one of Zardar's famous buildings, with its ruins as the ruins of ancient Roman palaces.

-This medieval old city built on a hillside between Zadar and Split, facing the Adriatic Sea, the St. Donat’s Church, is the most outstanding symbol of the ancient city of Zadar.
-The ruins in front of the church are ancient The ruins of the Roman palace.
-Wandering on the quiet and peaceful island, picturesque!
+This medieval city built on the hill between Zadar and Split, facing the Adriatic Sea of Saint Donat Church, is the most outstanding symbol of the ancient city of Zadar, the ruins in front of the church are the ruins of ancient Roman palaces.
+Walking on the quiet and peaceful island, picturesque!

-Just beside the Roman Forum, it is an important landmark in Zadar, a majestic circular pre-Roman style building built in the 9th century.
+Just beside the Roman Square, an important landmark of Zardar, a grand, circular, former Roman-style building built in the 9th century.
 It is now used as a concert hall.
-If you are interested, you can buy a ticket to visit it, and spend 15kn to climb the bell tower next to the church and overlook the panoramic view of Zadar’s old town.
-A piece of red roof, very spectacular!
+If you are interested, you can buy tickets to visit, spend 15kn on the clock tower next to the church, overlooking the panoramic view of the old city of Zardar.
+A red roof, very spectacular!

-The pre-Romanesque church with a circular appearance, the Church of St. Donat, is the most outstanding symbol of Zarda and enjoys a special status among the 14 existing churches in the city.
-It was built in the 9th century and rebuilt in the 15th century, and is now used as a concert hall.
-The ruins in front of the church are the remains of an ancient Roman palace.
-The circular appearance of the church is very characteristic.
+The circularly-looking former Romanesque church, the Church of Saint Donat, is Zarda's most outstanding symbol, enjoys a special place among the 14 existing churches in the city.
+It was built in the 9th century and rebuilt in the 15th century and is now used as a concert hall.
+The ruins in front of the church are the ruins of ancient Roman palaces.
+The rounded appearance of the church is characteristic.